sammy3755/Algorithmic-Trading-Series-On-MetaTrader-5-with-Python/README.md

 # Algorithmic-Trading-Series-On-MetaTrader-5-with-Python

-# Algorithmic Trading with Python in MetaTrader 5

 This repository contains an algorithmic trading project using Python in the MetaTrader 5 (MT5) platform.
 It showcases the development and execution of automated trading strategies based on various indicators, signals, and conditions.

 ## Description